…we’re probably doing some really stupid things in CSS we don’t know about…

 This is a very good optimization mechanism if it weren’t for the fact that we, human developers, can inadvertently block this from happening.

 Sometimes our scripts may prevent the browser from using this queue of changes, causing it to flush that queue and perform all batched changes.
-Generally is something that happens when we request a style information like the ones we are talking about (getting offsets, using scroll stuff).
+Generally is something that happens when we request a style information like the ones we are talking about (getting offsets, using scroll stuff).Let’s say that we have a script that needs to change the top value of an element based on a position in the screen:

 What is happening here is that the script, by requesting the “offsetTop” information from the browser, is saying “hey, please give the most updated information…NOW” and the browser, because it’s so well ordered, to give that information as updated and accurate as possible, first needs to flush the entire queue, run all tasks and then reflow/repaint the screen so finally he can send the right information back to the script.